Mark Zaslove

-Mark Zaslove (born June 7, 1959) is an American television and film writer, director and producer and novelist, in live-action and animation.
+Mark Zaslove is an American television and film writer, director, producer and novelist in live-action and animation.
 He has won two Emmy Awards and the Humanitas Prize.
-He has created a wide range of content from the children's show "The New Adventures of Winnie the Pooh" to his action thriller novel “Death and Taxes.”
+He has created a wide range of content from the children's show The New Adventures of Winnie the Pooh to his action thriller novel Death and Taxes.

 Early life and education

 Zaslove is the son of the late animator Alan Zaslove.
 Born in Los Angeles, California, he was the third-youngest member of the Magic Castle in 1976-77, as part of Dick and Diana Zimmerman's Junior Magicians Group.
 He attended U.C.
-Berkeley to study astrophysics but left the program after two years, staying in the Bay Area for two more years while writing his first (unpublished) novel, “Travail.”
+Berkeley to study astrophysics but left the program after two years, staying in the Bay Area for two more years while writing his first (unpublished) novel, Travail.

-Career biography
+Career

 Returning to Santa Monica in 1981, Zaslove worked as a trainer at a fitness center while trying his hand at short fiction and screenplays.
 He joined LFP, Inc. in 1983, writing short fiction, and became Senior Editor on several of their magazines.
 The job lasted seven months, until he began animation screenwriting in the mid 1980s with Challenge of the GoBots and script assignments for Marvel Studios and Hanna-Barbera.